nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/content/blog/my4.md

 ```

-In this file we basically say this is a “partial”, like we do for all API pages (see https://docs.astro.build/en/basics/astro-pages/#page-partials).
+In this file we basically say this is a “partial”, like we do for all API pages (see https://docs.astro.build/en/basics/astro-pages/#page-partials and **[page partials](</images/Pages _ Docs.html>)**).
 This is necessary so the output generated by Astro will be “clean”, because if you omit the first line, Astro will return a html tag as it thinks this is a complete web page, while in reality it’s not.

 We don’t want to return anything from this partial.